 Each city commission and council, utility commission, or authority that is a signatory to the Interlocal Agreement has the right to appoint one member to FMPA's Board of Directors, the governing body of FMPA.
-The Board has the responsibility of approving FMPA's project budgets (except for the All-Requirements Power Supply Project budget which is approved by the Executive Committee), approving new projects and project financing (except for All-Requirements Power Supply Project financing which is approved by the Executive Committee), hiring a General Manager and General Counsel, establishing by-laws that govern how FMPA operates, and creating policies that implement such by-laws.
+The Board has the responsibility of approving FMPA's project budgets (except for the All-Requirements Power Supply Project budget which is approved by the Executive Committee), approving new projects and project financing (except for All-Requirements Power Supply Project financing (except for All-Requirements Power Supply Project financing which is approved by the Executive Committee), hiring a General Manager and General Counsel, establishing by-laws that govern how FMPA operates, and creating policies that implement such by-laws.
 At its annual meeting, the Board elects a Chairperson, Vice Chairperson, Secretary, and Treasurer.

-The Executive Committee consists of 14 members, representing the 15 participants in the All-Requirements Power Supply Project (ARP)1.
+The Executive Committee consists of 14 members, representing the 15 participants in the All-Requirements Power Supply Project $(ARP)^1$.
 The Executive Committee has the responsibility of approving the ARP budget and agency general budget, approving and financing ARP projects, approving ARP expenditures and contracts, and governs and manages the business and affairs of the ARP.
 At its annual meeting, the Executive Committee elects a Chairperson and Vice Chairperson.